tr1cks/weburg-playlist-loader/README.md

-# weburg-playlist-loader
+# Weburg playlist loader

-Tool for loading Weburg.tv playlist in different formats.
+Simple tool for download Weburg.tv playlist and convert it to different formats.